How To Survive a Bad Skin Day

 Josie Maran’s 100% Pure Argan Oil is my answer to dry skin.
 If I could, I’d bathe in this stuff.
 When I apply this on my skin- especially when it feels dry- it’s like a drink of cold water on a hot, sweaty, summer day.
 It brings instant relief to dry skin and leaves it feeling super smooth.
 If I am planning on wearing makeup I stay away from oils and instead, I apply a thick layer of Cetaphil Moisturizing Cream and gently blot the excess with a tissue.
 It’s the best thing ever, for dry skin.
 It’s rich, thick, creamy and most importantly, fragrance-free so it won’t irritate your skin.
 I wouldn’t have survived those last couple of months being on antibiotics, Tazorac, Acanya and Retin-A Micro, if it wasn’t for this cream.
 My skin was peeling, it was red, burning, irritated and the Cetaphil cream seriously saved my life along with this essence.

 Every single time I read an interview or a beauty article about someone with great skin, one question always keeps coming up: “what’s your secret?” and the answer is always the same: “honestly, I just drink a lot of water, blah blah blah.”
 Will water magically smooth out your wrinkles or heal your acne overnight?
-No. BUT, if you drink lots of water on regular basis your skin will thank you, trust me.
-Whenever I’m too busy during the day to either eat right, or happen to drink too much tea or coffee, I always make sure to drink a lot of water throughout the day.
+No. BUT, if you drink lots of water on a regular basis your skin will thank you, trust me.
+Whenever I’m too busy during the day to either eat right or happen to drink too much tea or coffee, I always make sure to drink a lot of water throughout the day.
 This alone helps my skin look better, even if I happen to be exhausted and/or had barely any sleep (and trust me, lack of sleep is one thing that will always show on your skin).

 At the end of the day, remember that while you might not be able to keep your eyes off those small, occasional imperfections, no one else pays much attention to them.
 A pimple is just a pimple, it will heal and it will eventually go away, so try not to stress about that sucker too much.